One Week in New Zealand: Itineraries and Costs

 This guide will give you a clear idea of how much you can expect to spend if you want to make the most of New Zealand in a week.
 You’ll also find a suggested New Zealand itinerary for the North Island and another for the South Island.
 I’ll tackle from costs of food to transport, accommodation, itineraries, and activities.

 For a full, wildly comprehensive costs guide including flights, visas, and tips for saving money, head to the full guide to the costs of traveling in New Zealand.
+If you are looking for more in depth information on the cost of living in New Zealand I got you covered there as well!

 (Disclosure: Certain links to products and/or services are affiliate links, and I may earn a commission for any purchases that you make.
 This will not be at any cost to you.)